XtratusCloud/terraform-provider-azureipam/docs/resources/reservation.md

 ### Required

 - `block` (String) Name of the existing block, related to the specified space, in which the reservation is to be made.
+Changing this forces a new resource to be created.
 - `size` (Number) Integer value to indicate the subnet mask bits, which defines the size of the vnet to reserve (example 24 for a /24 subnet).
+Changing this forces a new resource to be created.
 - `space` (String) Name of the existing space in the IPAM application.
+Changing this forces a new resource to be created.

 ### Optional

 - `description` (String) Description text that describe the reservation, that will be added as an additional tag.
 - `reverse_search` (Boolean) New networks will be created as close to the end of the block as possible?.
 Defaults to `false`.
+Changing this forces a new resource to be created.
 - `smallest_cidr` (Boolean) New networks will be created using the smallest possible available block? (e.g. it will not break up large CIDR blocks when possible) .Defaults to `false`.
+Changing this forces a new resource to be created.

 ### Read-Only